oam-dev/spec/README.md

 Open Application Model (OAM) is a runtime-agnostic specification for defining cloud native applications and enable building application-centric platforms by natural.

-Focused on **application** rather than container or orchestrator, _Open Application Model_ brings modular, extensible, and portable design for building application centric platforms on any runtime systems like Kubernetes, cloud, or IoT devices.
+Focused on **application** rather than container or orchestrator, _Open Application Model_ brings modular, extensible, and portable design for modeling cloud native applications and enable building application-centric platforms on any runtime infrastructure like Kubernetes, cloud, or IoT devices.

 ### Why Open Application Model?

-Building platforms without application context is hard:
+Platforms without application context is hard:

 - Developers spend time on infrastructure details instead of applications - ingress, labels, iptables rules, DNS, etc, and learning how the platform is implemented.
 - Restricted platform capabilities - in-house APIs with opinionated abstractions and implementations, lack of interoperability.